 Life is full of waiting.
 Waiting for the good and the bad.

-And it is a theme that has been following me this month.
+It’s a theme that has been following me.
 I can’t get away from the waiting.

-I can’t get away from the strong sense to wait. to wait well. to be patient. to endure with perseverance.
+I can’t get away from the strong sense to wait.
+A desire to wait well, to be patient, and to endure with perseverance.

-We don’t always get a say.
-Imagine that… in our culture today, a culture with a million ways to toss our thoughts into the open world.
-But the truth is, we don’t always get a say.
-We shouldn’t always open our mouth.
-We don’t always have the right to give an opinion or make our wants known.
-We don’t always have to DO anything.
+1} We don’t always get a say or have to do anything about the situation we are in.
+In our culture today, a culture with a million ways to toss our thoughts into the open world, we still don’t always get a say.
+We don’t always get a say in how things happen, how things play out or what comes next.
+We don’t always have to say or do anything.
 Sometimes, we just have to wait.

 “The mere whisper of the Holy Spirit can drown out the thundering noise of the entire world.”
 David Jeremiah